PyLadiesBerlin/PyLadiesBerlin.github.io/README.md

 Main website structure and menus and pictures are controlled by `pelicanconf.py`.
 All static files mentioned there have to be under `content` directory.

+# Icons
+Check https://icomoon.io/#preview-free and then in the pelican-fh5co-marble/static/css/icomoon.css to find the exact icon name.

 ## Content

 Are the articles under each